Nova A.

 After creating the survey, the next thing is to distribute it.
 Below are some of the commonly used survey distribution methods.

-• Email - The most common method of distributing the survey, use email management software to dispense the survey to your selected participants.
+• Email - The most common method of distributing the survey is email management software to dispense the survey to your selected participants.

 • Buying the Respondents - This is also a quite famous and widely used survey distribution method.
 Select the respondent and have him respond to the survey.
 Since the respondents would be knowledgeable, they will help in maximizing the results.